AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-dita-search.md

 1. Commit the changes and run the Cloud Manager \(CI/CD\) pipeline to deploy configuration changes.

+>[!On-Premise service]

+1. Log into AEM and open the CRXDE Lite mode.

+1. Navigate to the serialization configuration file available at the following location:

+    /libs/fmdita/config/serializationconfig.xml

+1. Create an overlay node of the `config` folder within the `apps` node.

+1. Navigate to the configuration file available in the `apps` node:

+    `/apps/fmdita/config/serializationconfig.xml`

+1. Add the required element or attribute rule sets.

+1. Save the file.

+1. Open the Adobe Experience Manager Web Console Configuration page.
+The default URL to access the configuration page is:

+    http://<server name\>:<port\>/system/console/configMgr

+1. Search for and click on the *com.adobe.fmdita.config.ConfigManager* bundle.

+1. Click **Save**.

+>[!ENDTABS]

 The new serialization information is stored and activated for search.
 However, you must extract the metadata from your existing DITA content to become available for search.